kenjf65AI/SmarTwinAI_Perplexify/README.md

 <a href="https://www.turboseek.io">
   <img alt="Turbo Seek" src="./public/og-image.png">
-  <h1 align="center">TurboSeek</h1>
+  <h1 align="center">TwinPilot</h1>
 </a>

 <p align="center">
   An open source AI search engine.
-Powered by Together.ai.
+Powered by SmarTwin AI & Together.ai.
 </p>

 > If you want to learn how to build this, check out [**the tutorial**](https://docs.together.ai/docs/ai-search-engine)!